Skip to main content

 • “The grinding in this game feels endless and tedious, making it hard to stay engaged.”

-• “I find the constant need to grind for levels and resources incredibly frustrating and time-consuming.”
+• “I find the constant need to grind for resources incredibly frustrating and time-consuming.”

 • replayability